TomConnery/HungerOverhaul/README.md

-THIS IS A WORK IN PROGRASS FORK.
+THIS IS A WORK IN PROGRESS FORK.
 NO SUPPORT OF ANY KIND FOR NON-DEVELOPERS.

 Open up issues if you spot sth that's not working, I'll have a look at it.